Harry Grant (racing driver): Biography

 Driving an American Locomotive Company automobile, Grant won the Vanderbilt Cup on Long Island Motor Parkway in 1909 and 1910.
 He then competed in the Indianapolis 500 four times between 1911 and 1915.
-He had his best showing in 1914, finishing in 7th place.
+He had his best showing in 1914, finishing in seventh place.

-On October 8, 1915, Grant was killed at Sheepshead Bay, Brooklyn when his car crashed during a practice run for the Astor Cup.
+On the second lap of practice for the Astor Cup at Sheepshead Bay Speedway on September 28, 1915, his car caught fire in the banked turns of the speedway.
+With his car and himself on fire, he went over 90 mph until getting out of the turn, traveling 450 ft before coming to a stop.
+Grant suffered heavy burns and taken by another car to Coney Island Hospital.
+He had shown signs of recovering but he died of his burns at Coney Island Hospital on October 7, 1915.